How to keep records when settling under general rules

 - depreciation rate;

-- the amount of depreciation of a tax year and cumulatively for the duration of the depreciation, including where an asset was ever entered into the register (list) and then it removed and restored;
+- the amount of depreciation for a tax year and cumulatively for the duration of the depreciation, including where an asset was ever entered into the register (list) and then removed and restored;

 - the updated initial value;